kelvinlee0225/blogmaster/README.md

 ```

 ## Database
 The database is PostgreSQL.
-First, create a database through any administration and development platform of your choice and create a `.env` file with the properties as indicated in the `.env.example` from the `root` directory.
-Assigning values to the mentioned keys in the `.env` file according to the database you created, we can now establish a connection with the database and run the following command to create tables in it:
+- First, create a database through any administration and development platform of your choice.
+- Create a `.env` file with the properties as indicated in the `.env.example` from the `root` directory.
+- Assign values to the mentioned keys in the `.env` file according to the database you created, so we can now establish a connection with the database.
+- Finally, run the following command to create tables in it:

 ```bash
 yarn migration:run